 - 4.3.3.1 Areas of wider compensatory landscape and ecological mitigation outside the Contractor's direct works will be undertaken by others.
-This includes a 2 year defect period during which landscape and ecological compensatory habitat works will be protected, maintained and the defects made good. - 4.3.3.2 Table 4.1 in section 4.2.3.4 identifies the proposed indigenous plant species ("+" endemic) for planting/seeding of all areas of reinstatement and compensatory habitat associated with the Access Project.
+This includes a 2 year defect period during which landscape and ecological compensatory habitat works will be protected, maintained and the defects made good. - 4.3.3.2 Volume 4, Appendix 10.2 Landscape and Ecology Mitigation Plan identifies the proposed indigenous plant species for planting/seeding of all areas of reinstatement and compensatory habitat associated with the Access Project.
 When establishing plant mixes, consideration will be given to habitat requirements in relation to substrate types, soil chemistry such as salinity or phosphate concentrations and exposure conditions. - 4.3.3.3 The planting programme will take account of the varying sensitivity of sites to introduction of soils and a plan will be produced detailing where soil introduction is permissible for plant establishment. - 4.3.3.4 In certain areas, non native species may be considered for use e.g. on Deadwood Plain in areas where trees planted for windbreaking and soil erosion control will be impacted.
-Whilst the native Gumwood will provide windbreaking and soil erosion control, other non native species might be better to enable agricultural syndicate members to control crop trees to provide fodder for cattle in dry seasons. - 4.3.3.5 The long term maintenance and management of plants outside the operational site boundary will be required for a period of 10 years after planting during which landscape and ecological habitat and reinstatement works will be protected and maintained.
-A landscape and ecological maintenance and long term management plan will be developed by the Employer's Environmental Consultant in parallel with completion of the EIA and refinement of the design and will include, but not limited to the following. - Control of invasive species will be required with the removal of non-native vegetation (weeds) and invasive plants to prevent a build up of a soil seed bank and subsequent spread. - Quarterly monitoring of plant establishment with replacement planting required on an annual basis where plant densities fall below agreed densities (to be determined by Employer's Environmental Consultant). - All plant material will be irrigated for a minimum of 2 years post planting and closely monitored throughout this period.
-Irrigation of plant material will be strictly controlled and directed to each plant.
-Careful control will be given to irrigation in the vicinity of the Central Basin.
+Whilst the native Gumwood will provide windbreaking and soil erosion control, other non native species might be better to enable agricultural syndicate members to control crop trees to provide fodder for cattle in dry seasons. - 4.3.3.5 The long term maintenance and management of mitigation areas outside the operational site boundary will be required for a period of 10 years after planting during which landscape and ecological habitat and reinstatement works will be protected and maintained.
+A landscape and ecological maintenance and long term management plan will be developed by the Employer's Environmental Consultant in parallel with the refinement of the design and will include, but not necessarily be limited to the following. - Control of invasive species will be required with the removal of non-native vegetation (weeds) and invasive plants to prevent a build up of a soil seed bank and subsequent spread.